-In my January 2020 blog post, I presented a collection of Web Sketchpad construction challenges where the goal was to use each handpicked set of tools to build a rhombus.
-Could you, for example, construct a rhombus with just a Compass and Parallel tool?
+This post presents a collection of Web Sketchpad construction challenges where the goal is to use handpicked sets of tools to build a rhombus.
+Can you, for example, construct a rhombus with just a Compass and Parallel tool?
 How about starting with merely the Reflect tool?

 In the websketch below (and here), use the tools on each of its 11 pages to construct a rhombus.
-When you’ve built your rhombus, experiment with the “fitness” of your construction: Does your quadrilateral stay a rhombus no matter which points you drag?
+When you’re satisfied, experiment with the “fitness” of your construction: Does your quadrilateral stay a rhombus no matter which points you drag?
 Does it change size but always maintain the same shape?
 Or does it change both its size and shape while remaining a rhombus?
-For some toolsets, it isn’t possible to build a rhombus that has this degree of flexibility.
+For some of the toolsets we provide, it isn’t possible to build a rhombus with this degree of flexibility.

-Notice that there is a quadrilateral ABCD that sits at the bottom of each page.
-One by one, you can drag and merge the vertices of this quadrilateral to the points that you believe define a rhombus.
+Notice that there is a quadrilateral ABCD sitting on each page.
+One by one, you can drag and attach its vertices to the points that you believe define a rhombus.
 If you’ve indeed constructed a rhombus, the message will switch from “Not a rhombus” to “Rhombus!”

 The YouTube video here demonstrates this “drag and attach” feature and shows solutions to many of the rhombus challenges.
 Resist watching these constructions until you’ve given yourself the opportunity to puzzle through them.
 They are too fun to be spoiled!